Skip to content

 Integration maintains data consistency across platforms, syncing:

-• Contact and company information
+• Contact and company information — Always up to date in both systems

-• Deal/opportunity details
+• Deal/opportunity details — Pipeline data shared seamlessly

-• Task assignments and reminders
+• Task assignments — Reminders and follow-ups coordinated

 According to 2025 integration updates, modern implementations support near-instantaneous syncing with smart de-duplication algorithms, ensuring both systems reflect current, accurate data.